Wiconisco Creek: History, etymology, and industries

 The name of Wiconisco Creek comes from a Native American word meaning "wet and dirty camp".

 Coal mining (both strip mining and deep mining) is done in the upper reaches of the watershed of Wiconisco Creek, and has been since the late 1800s.
 There are six active mining permits in the watershed.
 The remains of a dam are located in the lower reaches.

 In the early 1900s, the Pennsylvania Railroad followed Wiconisco Creek between its mouth and Williamstown.
 The Philadelphia and Reading Railroad followed the creek from its headwaters as far as Lykens.

 Biology

 Groves of hemlock can be found on Wiconisco Creek, as can alder trees.

 Wiconisco Creek is designated as a warmwater fishery in Dauphin County.

 Recreation

-It is possible to canoe on 34 mi of Wiconisco Creek during snowmelt in late winter and spring or several days after heavy rains.
-The creek is considered to be suitable for novice canoers.
-However, there are Class 1 and Class 2 rapids on the creek near the community of Lykens.
+It is possible, but not recommended, to canoe on 34 mi of Wiconisco Creek.
+There are Class 1 and Class 2 rapids on the creek near the communities of Lykens and Loyalton, it is recommended to avoid this area on canoe or kayak.
 Edward Gertler describes the scenery as "poor to good" in his book Keystone Canoeing.